Allenby Street

 Allenby Street (רחוב אלנבי) is a major street in Tel Aviv, Israel.
 It was named in honor of Field Marshal Viscount Allenby.

 Allenby Street stretches from the Mediterranean Sea in the northwest to HaAliya Street in the southeast.
 It was first paved with concrete in 1914.
 During the day, it is a commercial street with many small businesses and clothing stores.
 At night, its cafés, pubs and restaurants throng with people.
 Many public buses run along Allenby Street.

+To traverse northward along the street, one will encounter Tel Aviv’s renowned outdoor market, Shuk HaCarmel.
+In close proximity lies Nahalat Binyamin Street, characterized by a composition of hotels, bars and cafés.